aravindprasads/libradius-linux-TCP-Support/README.md

 Cause:

-Till now, Libradius supports only UDP as transport protocol for RADIUS Messages.
-Now, RADIUS Servers have started supporting TCP.
-Hence, added support for TCP at the RADIUS Client.
+Libradius supports only UDP as transport protocol for RADIUS Messages.
+Recently, RADIUS Servers have started supporting TCP.
+Hence, added support for using TCP in Libradius.

 Samples: